-The Steve Biko Foundation is governed by a seven member Board of Trustees, comprised of the following individuals:
+The Steve Biko Foundation is governed by a five member Board of Trustees, comprised of the following individuals:

 Board of Trustees

 Mr. Ishmael Mkhabela, founded Interfaith Community Development Association and serves as its Chief Executive Officer.
 Mr. Mkhabela is a Co-facilitator, Organiser and Leader of Dinokeng Scenarios Public Engagement Programme.

 He serves as the Chairperson of National Housing Board, Johannesburg Social Housing Company (JOSHCO), Steve Biko Foundation, Central Johannesburg Partnership, Kabo Development Trust and Aggrey Klaaste Nation Building Foundation.

 He serves as Trustee of Nelson Mandela Children’s Hospital.
 He also serves as a Trustee of Finmark Trust, Jim Khazamula Trust, Donaldson Trust, Jade Africa and National Business Initiative (NBI).